 Total Cost of CIMB's Student Loans - Standard Repayment

-CIMB charges an even higher interest rate of 5.99% for its interest-first loans.
+CIMB charges an even higher interest rate of 5.99% for its interest-first loans while you are in school and 5.39% after you have graduated.
 This rate is much higher than other lenders, such as OCBC which charges 4.5% for all of its education loans.
 Due to its high costs, we recommend that borrowers consider CIMB as a backup option to less expensive alternatives.

 Total Cost of CIMB's Education Loans - Graduated Payment Structure